 ?- zip([1,2,3],a,C).
 ERROR: Unhandled exception: The term a is not in the domain list(any)

 We have effectively stopped zip from silently failing in the event of passing nonsense arguments.
 But what do all of these complicated mode descriptions mean?

-In fact binding time status is a bit more complicated than this.
-It’s quite possible to have a ‘skeleton’ which has unbound variables inside of a defined term.
+In fact, binding time status is a bit more complicated than this.
+It’s quite possible to have a ‘skeleton’ that has unbound variables inside of a defined term.
 For instance, you can obtain such a skeleton of a list with the goal:

 ?- length(L,3).
 L = [_6186, _6192, _6198].